garfix/nli-go/doc/topics/references/implementation.md

 For each node it checks if it contains:

-- a reference tagged reference ("him"), only a category
-- a definite reference ("the red block"), only an entity definition
+- a reference ("him", "the red block"): `go:reference(E1, person)`
-- a "labeled" reference ("it"), only a category
+- a "labeled" reference ("it"): `go:labeled_reference(E1, 'it', object)`
-- one anaphora ("pick one")
+- one anaphora ("pick one"): `go:reference_slot(E1)`
-- reflection ("himself"), only a category
+- reflection ("himself") `go:reflective(E1)`

 To find a referent, it checks

+- does the sort in the reference predication match the one in the referent?
-- if there is agreement in person, number, etc
+- if there is agreement in person, number, etc (using tag:category)
-- the the reflection is correct
+- if the reflection is correct (checking co-occurance)
-- for definite references: if the referent has an id
+- for definite references (with a non-empty definition): if the referent has an id, the definition should resolve with it (NB: we don't check for nonanaphoric references)

-If the referent is a group, it tries to match a member of the group.
+If the referent is a group, it tries to match a member of the group, the same way an individual is matched.
+References to the complete group are not yet supported.

 ## Features